jkroes/urob-zmk-config/memory-bank/activeContext.md

 *List any open questions or issues that are blocking progress.*

-- What is the most effective way to trace all dependencies of the thumb key bindings?

 ## Key Learnings & Insights

 *Document any new patterns, discoveries, or insights gained during development.*

--